mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<p>We can also print a sequence of arguments, where spaces are added between each element in sequence, like this:</p>
+<p>We can also print a sequence of arguments, separated by commas.
+When we do this, the print function automatically adds a single space character between each element in the sequence, like this:</p>
 </div>
 </div>
 </div>